 Students are normally admitted into the program only in the Fall semester.
 The Graduate School's absolute deadline for applying for the Fall semester is July 1.
-However, to receive full consideration for financial assistance, applications and all supporting material should be received by January 15th.
+However, to receive full consideration for financial assistance, applications and all supporting material should be received by December 15th of the previous year.
 Applicants are informed of the Department's decisions in early March, and are asked to respond to offers of admission by April 15th.
 All Ph.D. applicants will be considered for Graduate Assistantships, unless they indicate otherwise.
 Unsuccessful applicants to the Ph.D. program will automatically be considered for admission to the M.A. program unless they indicate otherwise, or are already enrolled in an M.A. program elsewhere.

 International applicants whose native language is not English are also required to submit a satisfactory score on the TOEFL or the University of Cambridge's IELTS Academic Course Type 2 exam.
 For admission to the Ph.D. or M.A. program it is desirable to achieve a TOEFL score of at least 590 (243 computer-based or 96 internet-based).
 The minimum acceptable overall band score on the IELTS Academic Course Type 2 exam is 6.5.
 TOEFL/IELTS scores are valid for two years.
-Further information about International admissions can be found at the International Programs for Students web site: http://www.sa.sc.edu/ips/future.htm.
+Further information about International admissions can be found at the International Programs for Students web site: http://gradschool.sc.edu/prospective/int-student.asp).